zachwhalen/bookery/README.md

 To use:

- - fork or download the repository
+ - clone or download the repository
  - edit the story.json file
  - view hydra.html in a web browser to see if it worked